REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 1.4 In cases where a member of the DVF or the CRPTC bears a relationship to the candidate that is covered by the Board of Governors’ Policy on Employment of Related Persons (UNC Policy 300.4.2), the DVF or CRPTC member is ineligible to vote and will not be counted in the total of eligible votes.

-1.5 DVF or CRPTC members must recuse themselves from voting if there is an actual or appearance of a personal or professional conflict of interest.
-For example, if a DVF or CRPTC member has been the subject of a grievance or complaint by the candidate or vice versa, the DVF or CRPTC member must recuse himself or herself.
-The Department Head should record the number of recusals on the dossier cover form.
+1.5 DVF or CRPTC members have the responsibility to recuse themselves from voting if there is an actual or appearance of a personal or professional conflict of interest.
+For example, if a DVF or CRPTC member has been the subject of a formal grievance or other less formal complaint by the candidate or vice versa that would create the appearance of a conflict of interest, the DVF or CRPTC member must recuse himself or herself.
+The DVF or CRPTC member must inform the Department Head of the recusal but is not required to explain the basis of the recusal.

 2. WRITTEN ASSESSMENTS BY THE DVF AND CRPTC